josemarroquintoledo/superscanner-software-s3/README.md

 In the main folder, there is a **sample notebook**: [tpl-s3.ipynb](tpl-s3.ipynb).
 In any notebook, a cell is executed from **Cells**&rarr;**Run Cell** or with <kbd>Shift</kbd> &#43; <kbd>Enter</kbd>.

 > **Note**: ours notebook import others as modules.
 To get that feature in your Jupyter installation, follow the instructions in [98-jupyter-nb-import.ipynb](jupyter-modules/autostart/98-jupyter-nb-import.ipynb)

-If you are an curious user, we suggest that you investigate the

 ### In Blender